The ACHIEVE ambition is to see the elimination of viral hepatitis in Europe by 2030.

 EU needs to scale up efforts to eliminate viral hepatitis and prevent liver cancer.
 Latest ECDC data show no reduction in hepatitis related mortality, jeopardizing 2030 WHO elimination target

 In the February edition of the Lancet Global Health, authors from the International Agency on Research in Cancer published an article “Global Burden Of Cancer Attributable To Infections In 2018: A Worldwide Incidence Analysis” .
 The authors identify “a crucial need for resources directed towards cancer prevention programmes that target infection, particularly in high-risk populations”, also pointing to the WHO goals of elimination of hepatitis.
-On occasion of the European Week Against Cancer Dr. Sabela Lens, Hepatologist at the Hospital Clinic in Barcelona, Spain, explains about the link between liver cancer and viral hepatitis and what needs to be done to eliminate viral hepatitis and prevent liver cancer.

 For further information, please read the ACHIEVE submission to the consultation on the European Commission Roadmap on Europe’s Beating Cancer Plan.
 EU policies to prevent liver cancer must not only target hepatitis B vaccination.
 Better awareness of transmission risks for hepatitis B and C, screening and linkage to care are crucial to eliminate viral hepatitis.
 As the ECDC pointed out in its recent monitoring report: “hepatitis related mortality is high in the region and there is very little evidence of progress towards the 2030 elimination target of a 65% reduction in mortality against the 2015 baseline.”